rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/_index.md

 rapyuta.io builds as *catkin* and *docker* build recipes.
 The goal of each build recipe is to generate a running docker container at the end of the build creation process.

+{{% notice info %}}

+The rapyuta.io platform also allows you to push a docker image to a private registry and you can use the image while creating a package.
+This helps the user who wants to try out the image on their local machine before deploying it on the device or cloud.</br>

+{{% /notice %}}

+{{% notice note %}}
+If you are creating a build with *Docker* recipe and the Dockerfile contains a reference to a private image, then you must specify a docker Secret.
+The platform will use the docker secret to fetch the private image while building the Dockerfile.
+If you have not created any secret for the repository, [create a secret](/developer-guide/create-software-packages/secrets/docker-registry/#creating-a-docker-secret).
+{{% /notice %}}
 The rapyuta.io platform also allows you to push a docker image to a private registry and you can use the image while creating a package.
 This helps the user who wants to try out the image on their local machine before deploying it on the device or cloud.

 In the **Builds** section to add a new build, add the Build name and provide